Jeunese/jeunese.github.io/docs/overview.md

 	* Content that's in line with your company's [Voice and Tone](/voice-and-tone).
 1. **Map content to your audience's processes and tasks.** Structure content around the intended audience's workflow and build this content based on:
 	* What the intended audience is trying to do.
+	* What information and resources the intended audience needs to complete a task.
 	* The steps involved in completing a task.
-	* What information and resources the intended audience needs to complete a task.
 	* Where the content should exist and already exists.
 	* How to present information so that the intended audience can scan and find information that fulfills their information needs.
+	* What content and resources already exist.
+	* What concepts require explanation.

 After creating your information experience, you should evaluate and improve on it: